 “That was the longest one I’ve seen,” Cardinals manager Mike Matheny said to MLB.com.

 (First baseman Albert Pujols had held the Busch Stadium III record for longest home run with his 465-foot shot to left field against the Rockies’ Esmil Rogers in the first inning on Aug.
-14, 2011, according to the Cardinals’ most recent media guide.
+14, 2011, according to a Cardinals media guide.
 Boxscore)